 No. They will need to be phased, together with infrastructure provision to support the development, across the plan period up to 2033.
 The Local Plan will also set out when individual developments are anticipated to commence and be completed.

 Why do we need housing and employment growth in Epping Forest District?

 The population of the district is increasing and changing.
 People are living longer, and the number of single occupancy households continues to increase, whilst the cost of housing continues to rise making it unaffordable for a significant number of people.

 Like all local authorities, Epping Forest District Council is required to consider up to date population and household projections, which have identified the need for more housing, including affordable and assisted living facilities.
 There is also an identified need for the local economy to provide jobs and services for local residents, and for these to be close to where people live.

-Where has the housing target in the Draft Local Plan come from?
+Where has the housing target in the emerging Local Plan come from?